Vaccination at SRHS

 Who is eligible for a booster of the vaccine?

 For the latest information about who is eligible for COVID-19 vaccine booster shots, please refer to the Centers for Disease Control and Prevention website.

 Vaccine information and safety

 Are COVID-19 vaccines safe?

 The COVID-19 vaccines have been tested through clinical trials across the country that show they are both safe and effective.
-The COVID-19 vaccines are being put through the same FDA authorization process as all other vaccines.

 How can a safe vaccine be made so quickly?